japhero/ObsidianMain/Areas/school/Math/U-Substitution.md

 - chosing what value you use for u is very important maby when compressing use as example $$\int \frac{\cos\left( (1-3x)^{\frac 1 3} \right)}{(1-3x)^ {\frac{2}{3}}} \, dx$$
 ## taking derivatives in the exponent
 $$\frac{d}{dx} (a^x)=a^x\ln(x)$$
+- when you take the integral of ln and get c in the exponent you can also rewright $e^{C}$ as $K$ for constant and then just solve.

 ## common derivative question
 why cant we operate the integral $\int \frac{1}{u}dx$ as $\int u^{-1} \, dx$.